 - "Introduction to the logical and mathematical foundations of computer science.
-Topics include functions, relations, and sets; recursion and functional programming; elementary logic; and mathematical induction and other proof techniques." - This IS NOT a course in computer programming, BUT on fundamental concepts of computing. - We will stress mathematical problem solving skills and the use of formal concepts as tools for computer science. - Prerequisites: AMS 151 or MAT 125 or MAT 131.
+Topics include functions, relations, and sets; recursion; elementary logic; and mathematical induction and other proof techniques." - This is NOT a course in computer programming, BUT on fundamental concepts of computing. - We will stress mathematical problem solving skills and the use of formal concepts as tools for computer science. - Prerequisites: AMS 151 or MAT 125 or MAT 131.